 Elevate your experience by taking in the breathtaking panoramic views that define this city’s skyline.
 From historic fortifications to modern observation decks, these vantage points offer a visual spectacle that captures the essence of the suwon world.

 One of the best places to start is the Hwaseong Fortress.
 Its walls stretch over 5 kilometers, providing sweeping vistas of the city and surrounding landscapes.
-The hike around the perimeter takes about 3 to 4 hours, offering plenty of opportunities to stop and admire the view10.
+The hike around the perimeter takes about 3 to 4 hours, offering plenty of opportunities to stop and admire the view.

 For a modern perspective, head to the observation decks along the fortress walls.
 These spots blend historic charm with contemporary cityscapes, creating a unique visual narrative.
-Early mornings and late afternoons are ideal for capturing stunning photographs, as the light enhances the beauty of the landmarks19.
+Early mornings and late afternoons are ideal for capturing stunning photographs, as the light enhances the beauty of the landmarks.

 Another must-visit is the mr. toilet house, a quirky yet fascinating attraction.
 While it’s known for its unique theme, the surrounding area also offers great views of the city.
-It’s a reminder of how this destination blends the old and the new in unexpected ways10.
+It’s a reminder of how this destination blends the old and the new in unexpected ways.

 These viewpoints not only impress visually but also tell the story of the city’s layered history.
 Take a moment to cherish the blend of ancient architecture and modern innovation that these landmarks represent.